 The master’s degree is offered in a traditional face-to-face format for on-campus students and through the Web for agricultural teachers, Extension personnel, and agriculture industry leadership professionals at a distance.
 The master’s degree is designed to prepare graduates for teaching, research, extension, administrative, and leadership positions in the public and private sectors.
 The on-campus and master’s at a distance program typically take two years to complete.
-For more information on the distance program, visit the UF e-Learning Institute.
+For more information on the distance program, visit the AEC e-Learning Institute.
 The doctor of philosophy degree primarily prepares students for careers as university faculty and is usually completed in three years.

-Please contact us about developing a minor for your graduate degree if you are interested in taking courses in our department
+Please contact us about developing a minor for your graduate degree if you are interested in taking courses in our department.

 AEC Featured News

 - SAAS 2015

 - Lamm Named 40 Under 40 in Agriculture Honoree

 - Research: Emotionally Engaged Thinking

 - 2014 Agricultural Media Summit

 - 2014 NACTA Conference